Our ULTIMATE Banff Packing List (Covering Winter and Summer)

 You’ve come to the right spot if you’re wondering what to put on your Banff packing list.
-There’s no need to stress over what to bring with these tips.
-This post recommends what you’ll need and what you should leave at home.
+No matter what time you visit, there’s no need to stress over what to wear in Banff.
+Below, we’ll run down what you’ll need for your trip and what you should leave at home.

-We’ve put together our favorite packing list items for the Canadian Rockies.
-This list is meant to be good in any season for many different levels of activities.
-Whether hiking or just wandering around exploring the town of Banff and its surroundings, here is what to pack for Banff.
+The weather in the Canadian Rockies changes month by month, day by day, and often even hour by hour.
+This list is meant to be good for any season and for many different levels of activities.
+Whether hiking, canoeing on a stunning lake, or just wandering around exploring the town of Banff and its surroundings, here is what we recommend to pack for Banff.

 A Word About the Mountains